 Examples of Good Businesses to Start in Kansas

 You’d never guess some of the best places to start a business in the United States.
 It all depends on the industry.
 When you think of businesses that thrive in Kansas, they generally center on farming, livestock, manufacturing, and energy (like oil, gas, and mining).
 Still, the Sunflower State has so much more to offer.
 Kansas has a huge healthcare sector and plenty of traditional retail businesses.
 You can start a farming business, or you could open up an Etsy shop and sell custom T-shirts out of your home.

 Kansas has a number of incentives that make it a great place to start a new business, particularly if you’re opening a business that needs a lot of space.
-While the process to getting started is similar to other states, you can opt to use a business formation service like ZenBusiness to deal with some of the hassle.
+While the process of getting started is similar to other states, you can opt to use a business formation service like ZenBusiness to deal with some of the hassles.